ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 - `sexp_of_*` to convert from an OCaml type to a S-Expression
 - `*_of_sexp` to convert from a S-Expression to an OCaml type

 For example, `sexp_of_int` and `int_of_sexp` are generated for basic the `int` type.
-These functions will be specifically named after the OCaml type they allow to convert to and from.
+These functions will be specifically named after the OCaml type they allow users to convert to and from.

 To automatically generate such functions for your own type, you must annotate the type definition with an attribute: `[@@deriving sexp]`, such as: